snap-stanford/lamp/README.md

 * [LE-PDE](https://github.com/snap-stanford/le_pde) (NeurIPS 2022): Accelerate the simulation and inverse optimization of PDEs.
 Compared to state-of-the-art deep learning-based surrogate models (e.g., FNO, MP-PDE), it is up to 15x improvement in speed, while achieving competitive accuracy.

+* [CinDM](https://github.com/AI4Science-WestlakeU/cindm) (ICLR 2024 spotlight): We introduce a method that uses compositional generative models to design boundaries and initial states significantly more complex than the ones seen in training for physical simulations.

+* [BENO](https://github.com/AI4Science-WestlakeU/beno) (ICLR 2024): We introduce a boundary-embedded neural operator that incorporates complex boundary shape and inhomogeneous boundary values into the solving of Elliptic PDEs.

 ## Citation
 If you find our work and/or our code useful, please cite us via: